rpcpool/yellowstone-grpc/README.md

    - `owner` — account owner Pubkey, match to any Pubkey from the array
    - `filters` — same as `getProgramAccounts` filters, array of `dataSize` or `Memcmp` (bytes, base58, base64 are supported)

-If all fields are empty then all accounts are broadcasted.
-Otherwise fields work as logical `AND` and values in arrays as logical `OR` (except values in `filters` that works as logical `AND`).
+If all fields are empty, then all accounts are broadcast.
+Otherwise, fields work as logical `AND` and values in arrays as logical `OR` (except values in `filters` that works as logical `AND`).

 #### Transactions